quicwg/base-drafts/draft-ietf-quic-transport.md

 - read data
 - abort reading of the stream and request closure, possibly resulting in a STOP_SENDING frame ({{frame-stop-sending}})
+- identify whether any stream data was carried in Early Data

-Applications also need to be informed of state changes on streams, including when the peer has initiated, reset, or aborted reading on a stream; when new data is available; and when data on the stream is blocked due to flow control.
+Applications also need to be informed of state changes on streams, including when the peer has initiated, reset, or aborted reading on a stream; when new data is available; and when data can or cannot be written to the stream due to flow control.

 # Stream States {#stream-states}